-- Each course must have been IGETC approved at the time it was taken.
-See www.assist.org for a list of certified courses and approval dates. - All courses must be passed with a "C" or higher.
+- 1. Each course must have been IGETC approved at the time it was taken.
+See www.assist.org for a list of certified courses and approval dates. - 2.
+All courses must be passed with a "C" or higher.
 A "P" (Pass) is acceptable, but UC permits no more than 14 transferable semester units to be completed on a pass/no pass basis.
-P=C or better - Community college courses have limitations on the amount of credit awarded by the receiving university.
-See a counselor for details.
+P=C or better. - Community college courses have limitations on the amount of credit awarded by the receiving university.
+See a counselor for details. - 4.
+International records may not be used toward IGETC - 5.
+Students should request IGETC certification at Admissions and Records during the final semester at ECC. - 6.
+Course work (transcripts) from other regionally accredited universities and colleges needs to be on file at ECC.